kasper573/yas/README.md

 # Yet Another Stack &middot; [![status](https://github.com/ksandin/yas/actions/workflows/ci.yml/badge.svg)](https://github.com/ksandin/yas/actions)

-My personal stack of apps and libraries.
+A Typescript & React specific full stack monorepo template aimed towards large scale development (but not enterprise level).
+Heavy focus on good DX, strict architecture, enforced conventions, type safety, testing and easy code sharing between packages.

-Also serves as monorepo template with focus on strict conventions, type safety, testing and easy code sharing between packages.
+> Also serves as a personal playground for me to build apps and experiment with new ideas and technologies.
+Some of the apps and packages may be irrelevant to most users.
+Feel free to fork and modify/remove to your liking.

 ## Conventions